LeonardoLuz2/UploadAndDownload/README.md

 # UploadAndDownload
-Upload and download API with DotNet Core 2.2 and Angular.
+Upload and download API with ASP.NET Core and Angular.

 ### Upload.API
 API for uploading files to the server.